Struct construction with kwargs

 Another idea is introducing another method to define own struct, such as

 T = Struct.define(:a, :b); T.new(a: 1, b: 2) and so on.

 (just idea) Moreover we can extend Struct with some properties, like:

 These ideas are provided by another person.

-Updated by herwin (Herwin W) about 1 year ago
+Updated by herwin (Herwin W) almost 3 years ago

 knu (Akinori MUSHA) wrote: